 Federal Work-Study (FWS) Program is designed to help students meet educational costs through part-time employment with a work-study eligible employer with the University.
 There are two primary benefits to students: 1) up to 70% of their work-study salary is subsidized, an incentive for employers to hire work-study applicants, and; 2) work-study earnings are not included as income in the following year’s financial aid need calculation, protecting the student’s future grant eligibility.
 Please note: Graduate students are only considered and awarded work-study upon request if they have need-based eligibility and will be enrolled at least half time

 - Apply for financial aid – Every student, regardless of the family’s financial status, should complete the Free Application for Federal Student Aid (FAFSA) online at https://fafsa.ed.gov/ after January 1 each year.
 Please use University of Minnesota FAFSA code: 003969.
 Students are encouraged to submit their FAFSA as early as possible, but must be formally admitted to their degree program to complete steps 2-6.

 - Complete additional requirements – If your record is missing information, or if you are selected for detailed file review (called “verification”), all requested documents must be submitted before your financial aid will be awarded.

 - Financial aid under review – Your FAFSA results will remain at step 3 until tuition and fees are approved and cost of attendance for the new year is finalized in mid-July.
 Once the review process is completed, you will be offered financial aid awards that are as favorable as possible for your eligibility.

-- Complete the electronic Financial Aid Award Notice (eFAAN) – Review, accept, reduce, or decline the awards offered via Financial Aid Status website.
+- Complete the FAAN (Financial Aid Award Notice) – Review, accept, reduce, or decline the awards offered via Financial Aid Status website.